ThaTdaveGuy01/pyru/README.md

 # pyweb: The Fastest Python Web Scraper

 **pyweb** is a command-line web scraper engineered for one purpose: **to be the fastest Python web scraper in existence**, achieving sub-millisecond latency.
 It leverages a hyper-optimized, asynchronous Rust core built on `tokio` and a fine-tuned `reqwest` client using `native-tls`.
-Performance is further enhanced with the `mimalloc` high-performance memory allocator and native CPU-specific compiler optimizations.
+Performance is further enhanced with the `mimalloc` high-performance memory allocator, native CPU-specific compiler optimizations, Profile-Guided Optimization (PGO), and the `io_uring` asynchronous I/O interface on Linux.

 ## Performance